 Yarra Valley, Victoria

 Yarra Valley is one of Australia’s biggest wine regions, boasting over 300 vineyards and 160 wineries.
-Located just North East of Melbourne, it is one of the most urban wine regions, meaning you can enjoy the benefits of being close to the city.
+Located just North East of Melbourne, it’s just 30 minutes away from the CBD, making it one of the most urban wine regions.
+Even if your goal is just to explore wine country, take advantage and find some cheap things to do in Melbourne!

 Hunter Valley, New South Wales

 The Hunter Valley, also known as Wine Country, is located north of Sydney in New South Wales.
-It is one of Australia’s major wine regions, with over 150 producers.
-It is also host to the popular Hunter Valley Wine & Food Festival each June.
+It’s one of Australia’s major wine regions, with over 150 producers.
+It’s also host to the popular Hunter Valley Wine & Food Festival each June.
 The festival features events at the region’s many wineries, including tastings, cooking classes, popup stalls and concerts.
 You’ll also find many concerts and festivals throughout the year, with big names such as Rod Stewart stopping off in the region.

 Whilst Semillon is considered the dominant variety of the region, Shiraz, Chardonnay, Cabernet Sauvignon and Verdelho are also common.
 The Hunter Valley’s local wineries offer wine tours year-round, including pet friendly and child friendly trips.